sraka1/react-native-wheel-picker-android/README.md

 | styles*** | [ ] | | `{ picker, date, hours, minutes, gap, AM }` | [ ] | The control styles - allows to adjust control layout, each property is an object with style properties, ex: `{ picker: { height: 100 } }` |
 | todayTitle | [ ] | 'Today' | `string` | [ ] | The title for today date item |

-\* `mode: 'date'` doesn't support separate selection of date parts (day/month/year), therefor it is not suitable for selection in a large range of dates, ex: birthdays.
+\* `mode: 'date'` doesn't support year selection, therefor it is not suitable for large range of dates, ex: birthdays.

 \*\* `locale: {locale id}` support is limited to 12/24 mode and names of months and days, it also requires explicit `import 'moment/locale/{locale id}'` somewhere in your script for any non-english locales to work properly.